franzheidl/py-asalert-asdialog/README.md

 The alert type, can be "informational", "warning", and "critical", whereas "critical" looks identical to "informational".

 ##### defaultButton (string or integer)
-The default Enter/Return-actionable button.
+The default, Enter/Return-actionable button.
 Defaults to ok if not specified and no buttons have been specified either, if you have specified buttons but no default button, none of them will be the default button.
 To specify a default button with your custom buttons use either name or index.

 ##### cancelButton (string or integer)
 The button to cancel the alert.
 Only sensible if you have specified a button for canceling, otherwise ignored.
 Specify name or index.